Lost in Transition. When Sonic Street Technlogies Go Digital

 Full Bounty Vs Beenie tracklist repacked by Spotify as a trending playlist.

 Bredda Neil of King Shiloh sound system and crew have been streaming from their Amsterdam HQ on their FB page every single Saturday for 77 consecutive weeks so far.
-Aptly titled ‘Healing of the Nations’, these sessions have uplifted thousands of fans since then, and have collected more than 100k views on King Shiloh’s YouTube channel, where they have been archived since January 2021.
-While YouTube views can be monetized through ads, they produce a significant income only when hitting big numbers – notably millions, which is something that even the most established SST practitioners are far from achieving.
-But even more than numbers, it is the business model of digital platforms that should really be questioned.
+Aptly titled ‘Healing of the Nations’, these sessions have uplifted thousands of fans since then, and have collected more than 100k views on King Shiloh’s YouTube channel, where they have been archived since January 2021.While YouTube views can be monetized through ads, they generate significant income only at very high numbers—typically in the millions—far beyond the reach of even the most established sound system practitioners.
+Yet beyond the numbers, it is ultimately the business model of digital platforms that demands scrutiny.

 King Shiloh’s ‘Healing of the Nations’ n.
 77, August 2021.